revoltchat/revolt.chat/posts/month-in-revolt-july-2024.md

 ###### Screenshot of Markdown in new client

-Markdown has been reimplemented in the new client and comes with a few minor tweaks:
+Markdown has been reimplemented in the new client and comes with a few minor improvements:

 -   KaTeX now requires the use of two dollar signs (`$$`) around formulas.
 -   All timestamps now show the exact date and time on hover.